phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 # Command line tools for archivists

-prereqs: cd, pwd, ls, "what is bash",
+There are numerous ways archivists can benefit from command line tools.
+In particular, the exercises below will cover conversion of character encoding, as well as batch renaming of files.
+Parts of the cataloger and webdev exercises will likely be of interest, too; be sure to check those out after you're finished here!

+OK, here we go!

 ## Setup

 (Get a tarball with junkfiles.py and anything else I need you to have.
-Unball(?) it.
+Untar it.
 Get to the right directory.)

 ## File formatting issues